nassimus26/reactivity_benchmark/README.md

    **2_ [FlowControl](https://github.com/nassimus26/FlowControl) :** A multithread framework with Blocking BackPressure control

-It counts the number of a given word in a File
+The test is about counting the number of a given word in a File

 ## Expected Result